-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:
+Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS Ŭ

-Tuition: \$25,900 \$25,900
+Tuition: \$27,900

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$1,898 \$1,898
+G1 REQUIRED FEES: \$2,090

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$12,436

 G1 ROOM ONLY:

-(on-campus) \$6,600 \$6,600
+(on-campus) \$7,240

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,764 \$4,764
+(on-campus meal plan) \$5,196

-G1 Comprehensive tuition and room and
+G1 Comprehensive tuition and room an

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuit tion and room and

 board fees):

-G1 Other:
+G1 ther:

 G2 Minimum Maximum

-G2 Number of credits per term a studen t can take for the 10
+G2 Number of credits per term a student can take for the

-stated full-time tuition 12
+stated full-time tuition 12 18

-Vaa Na

-G3 Do tuition and face years by year of a tudu (a.a. aanhamara Yes No
+G3 Yes No

-G3 Do tuition and fees vary by year of s tudy (e.g., sopnomore, х
+G3 Do tuition and fees vary by year of study (e.g., .,

-junior, senior)?
+sophomore, junior, senior)? Х

-г

-G4 Yes No

-G4 Do tuition and fees vary by undergra duate instructional х

-program? ~

-G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? х G4 G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?